 Figure 3 shows the predicted combustion flame profile depicted by iso-surfaces of the combustion output species.
 The combustion air enters the distribution ducts from right to left, leading to the flame height decreasing from right to left as the air available for combustion decreases.
-The burner at the far left shows anomalous behavior with higher flame length, which is caused by a special duct design at the far left end.
+The burner at the far left shows anomalous behavior with higher flame length which is caused by a special duct design at the far left end.
 The close proximity of the flame (front view) to the side wall was confirmed by visual observation through viewing holes in the heater.
+Figure

-Figure 4 depicts the carbon monoxide (left) and unburnt hydrocarbon (right) concentration at the central plane of each burner and shows that the CO burns out quickly, showing that completion of combustion is not an issue.
-Figure 5 shows the oxygen level at central plane of each burner.
-Quantitative analysis of the oxygen concentration shows that excess oxygen is around 5 percent which is in accordance with the heater design.
+Figure 8: Temporal development of the volume fraction of oil on the flanks of gear 1 and gear 2 plane of each burner.
+Quantitative analysis of the oxygen concentration shows that excess oxygen is around 5% which is in accordance with the heater design.